SBU-UNESP-2022-COCOA/cocoa_lsst_y1/README.md

 This branch is dedicated to implementation of the Growth-Geometry split (see: https://arxiv.org/abs/2010.05924 and https://arxiv.org/abs/1410.5832) in simulated lsst-y1 analysis.

-To calculate the non-linear matter power spectrum, we will load the [Bacco Emulator](https://bacco.dipc.org/emulator.html).
-This emulator requires some extra packages not included in the original [Cocoa](https://github.com/SBU-UNESP-2022-COCOA/cocoa2) installation.
+To calculate the non-linear matter power spectrum, we will load the [Bacco](https://bacco.dipc.org/emulator.html) and the [Euclid](https://github.com/miknab/EuclidEmulator2) Emulators.
+These emulators require some extra packages not included in the original [Cocoa](https://github.com/SBU-UNESP-2022-COCOA/cocoa2) installation.

 Similar to the original Cocoa repository, the more straightforward way to install most prerequisites is via Conda.
 Cocoa's internal scripts will then install any remaining missing packages, using a provided internal cache located at cocoa_installation_libraries.
 Assuming that the user had previously installed Minicoda (or Anaconda), the first step is to type the following commands to create the cocoa CondaEmu environment.